Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Method

-where $\mathbf{s}_c^{i}$ denotes the common sequences generated via a mixture of Gaussian Process $\mathcal{GP}$ kernels to embed strong temporal priors, and $K_{\text{l}}, K_{\text{r}}, K_{\text{p}}$ are the Linear, radial basis function (RBF), and Periodic kernel, $\lambda_i$ is mixing coefficients.
-This strategy yields diverse yet structured prototypes that cover stable, recurring patterns such as trends, seasonality, and their mixtures, thereby providing a well-initialized basis for modeling prevalent temporal dynamics.
+where $\mathbf{s}_c^{i}$ is the common sequence generated by a mixture of Gaussian Process ($\mathcal{GP}$) kernels to embed structured temporal priors, $K_{\text{l}}, K_{\text{r}}, K_{\text{p}}$ are the Linear, radial basis function (RBF), and Periodic kernel, and $\lambda_i$ are mixing coefficients, all shared across datasets.
+This yields diverse yet structured prototypes for stable and recurring patterns, thereby providing a well-initialized basis for modeling prevalent temporal dynamics.

-In contrast, $\mathbf{s}_r^{j}$ is initialized from a Gaussian distribution $\mathcal{N}(0, \sigma^2 \mathbf{I})$, where $\sigma^2$ is a small variance controlling the magnitude of initialization noise.
-This minimal random initialization ensures that rare prototypes begin from a nearly unbiased state, allowing them to remain flexible and exclusively adapt to capture rare patterns during training, without being predisposed to common modes.
-Notably, all of sequence sets would be transformed into learnable parameters.
+In contrast, $\mathbf{s}_r^{j}$ is initialized from a small-variance Gaussian distribution $\mathcal{N}(0, \sigma^2 \mathbf{I})$.
+This initialization provides a weakly biased starting point, allowing rare prototypes to remain flexible and adaptively memorize infrequent deviations during training.
+After initialization, all prototypes are treated as learnable parameters and optimized jointly with backbone through backpropagation at every training iteration.

 Then each generated sequence is projected into a shared $D$-dimensional latent space via the linear layers:

 The resulting Common Pattern Bank $\mathcal{B}_c$ and Rare Pattern Bank $\mathcal{B}_r$ are defined as follows: